 READ MORE: 21 Hen Games Perfect for a Bridal Shower

-Bridal Shower Food
+4. Bridal Shower Food

-When it comes to the food presentation is key, you can dress up a few sandwiches with cute tea party tags, or make crisps and dips look pretty exciting just by decanting into cool bowls.
+When it comes to the food presentation is key: you can dress up a few sandwiches with cute tea party tags, or make crisps and dips look pretty exciting just by decanting into cool bowls.
 Here are some of our quick fixes for bridal shower food on a budget.

 - One word: Pizza.
-Who doesn’t love a good hunk of bread covered in their favourite toppings?
+Who doesn’t love a good hunk of dough covered in their favourite toppings?
 Get everyone to chip and in for a delivery a couple of hours before you plan on heading out and we can nearly guarantee you’ll get yourself hero status.

 - Get together a grazing platter.
 Ask everyone to ‘bring some beige’, like crisps, nuts, sausage rolls, bread etc and dress it all up with some roasted vegetables, fancy dips and some colourful slices of fresh fruit on large boards or plates.
 This approach means everyone can nibble their way through the night at their own pace, and you won’t have to faff about with table settings or making sure everyone has had enough to eat.